MCP Containers

 |---|---|

-| Display Name | Display name of the MCP container rendered in UI. |
+| Display Name | Name of the MCP container rendered on UI. |

 | Description | Brief description of the MCP container. |

-| MCP Image | Image from which the MCP container was created. |
+| MCP Image | Name of the image from which the MCP container was created. |

 | Status | Current status of the MCP container (e.g., Running, Stopped). |